 The safety of buying links

 While there have been some examples where Google penalized a website for buying links, they have mostly been in the extreme.
-It is generally safe to buy links, especially considering that its impossible to tell when done right.
+It is generally safe to buy links.

-Its more likely for Google to just devalue links they think are malicious looking, than for them to apply a side-wide penalty to a website.
+Its more likely for Google to just devalue malicious looking links, than for them to apply a side-wide penalty to a website.
 There is also the possibility that a competitor would try to get you penalized, so there is really no way to determine who is buying the links.